 LEFT: Turkish Atrocities at Smyrna, 1922.
 MIDDLE: Villagers of Asia Minor who were driven into the mountains shortly after the Smyrna debacle.
 For three and a half months they lived on grass, roots and similar food, occasionally raiding an olive grove by night.
 Finally two bold members stole a small boat and escaped.
 The whole party is now being fed and clothed by the American Red Cross.
 Icons and other possessions commonly brought, are shown in the picture.
 Date 1922.
 Source: Library of Congress Prints and Photographs Division Washington, D.C.
 20540 USA.
 RIGHT: Deported from their homes.
 Circa June 1915.
 Source: The Tragedy of the Sea of Marmora, p9.

 LEFT:Turkish irregulars showing off their booty after the pillage of Phocaea in 1914.
 At the head, a Turkish bandit shows off an umbrella, while in the background the French flag flies on top of a house as Greeks gather along the quay seeking passage out of the town.
 Photo: Félix Sartiaux.
-MIDDLE: A woman and 3 children gaze at the camera as they are taken away in a train carriage with a soldier above them.
-Asia Minor 1922.
-Photo: Albert Kahn.
-RIGHT: Smyrna ablaze as the HMS Iron Duke is in the harbour.
+MIDDLE: A woman and 3 children gaze at the camera as they are taken away in a freight train with a soldier above them.
+Edirne (Adrianople), 4 Nov 1922.
+Photo: Frédéric Gadmer.
+RIGHT: Smyrna ablaze as the HMS Iron Duke is in the harbor.
 14 September 1922.
 Photo: Burnett & Macaulay.

 LEFT: Greek and Armenian orphans waiting for transport to Greece where they were being cared for by the Near East Relief (NER), circa 1915-1916.
 Photo: Library of Congress.
 MIDDLE: Anatolian refugees at Aleppo, Syria, circa 1915-1916.
 Photo: Library of Congress.
 RIGHT: 8,000 Greek refugees from Anatolia sheltered in caves near Aleppo, Syria.
 Source: The New Near East, July 1923.
 Vol VIII, p12.

 LEFT: Genocide survivors being marched from Harput, Turkey through desert and bandit infested mountains to Aleppo, Syria situated 500 miles away.
+Source: The New Near East, April 1923, p.17.
 MIDDLE: Following their march of terror to the port of Samsun on the Black Sea coast, genocide survivors are loaded onto barges to be towed out to ships which will transport them to Constantinople, and eventually Greece.
 Source: The New Near East, Apr 1923, 14.
 RIGHT: A group of Greek children who had dropped out exhausted from the weary lines of deportees were picked up by the NER from the Harput region and taken to Beirut some 750 miles away.
 Source: The New Near East, Nov 1922, 15.

 3 PHOTOS FROM LEFT:Turkish atrocities, Smyrna 1922.
 Photos: American Red Cross.
 FAR RIGHT: The New Near East Magazine, April 1923 edition cover.